Burswood

 Burswood demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Burswood is notably higher than broader benchmarks.
-43.4% of residents aged 15+ have university qualifications, compared to 27.9% in WA and 29.9% in the SA4 region.
-Bachelor degrees are most common at 28.3%, followed by postgraduate qualifications (11.5%) and graduate diplomas (3.6%).
-Vocational credentials are also prevalent, with 29.9% of residents aged 15+ holding them – advanced diplomas (12.9%) and certificates (17.0%).
+Educational attainment in Burswood is notably high, with 43.4% of residents aged 15 and over holding university qualifications.
+This compares to 27.9% in Western Australia (WA) and 29.9% in the SA4 region.
+Bachelor degrees are the most common at 28.3%, followed by postgraduate qualifications at 11.5% and graduate diplomas at 3.6%.
+Vocational credentials are also prevalent, with 29.9% of residents aged 15 and over holding them, including advanced diplomas (12.9%) and certificates (17.0%).

-Educational participation is high, with 25.0% of residents currently enrolled in formal education.
-This includes 9.8% in tertiary education, 4.3% in primary education, and 3.1% pursuing secondary education.
+Educational participation is high, with 25.0% of residents currently enrolled in formal education, comprising 9.8% in tertiary education, 4.3% in primary education, and 3.1% pursuing secondary education.

 Frequently Asked Questions - Education